Beltway RESOURCE BANK

 The Squished Penny Museum

-Museum whose aim is to "capture and convey to the fun-oriented public the spirit and history behind the creation and collection of squished pennies throughout the world."
-Open by appointment only.
+Online museum whose aim is to "capture and convey to the fun-oriented public the spirit and history behind the creation and collection of squished pennies throughout the world."

 Steven F. Udvar-Hazy Center